IndomieGorengSatu/Mie/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## A magician was driving down the street and then he turned into a driveway.